nycynik/FE-WebDev/Assignments/Unit1-HTML/U1-A2-CSS/Unit1Assignment2-CSS.md

 Create a page the is similar to the card image shown here:

 1. Add an external style sheet to the 'about.html' page.
+1. Create a responsive container for the content that sets the width to 100% for displays that are less than 1024px wide.
+For displays that are greater than 1024 but less than 2000px, set the width to 60%, finally for any display larger than 2000px, set the width to 1000px.
-1. Create a style for the entire content that limits it's with to 640px and centers the content.
+1. Create a style for the entire content that limits it's with to 50% of it's container and centers the content horizontally and vertically.
 Also add a drop shadow to this box, you will need to add HTMl elements to make this work.
 1. Apply a style to this box that you made in the last step, to include rounded corners.
 1. Add a light gray background to the box for your email information.
 1. Style the labels to be light gray and appear below the content.
 (Try to do it w/o moving the labels to after the data element)